dehvCurtis/cka-prep/troubleshooting.md

 Doc: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/

-Questions:
-- Launch a pod with a busybox container that launches with the `sheep 3600` command (this command doesn't exist.
+- Launch a pod with a `busybox` container that launches with the `sheeep 3600` command (this command doesn't exist.
 - Get the logs from the pod, then correct the error to make it launch `sleep 3600`.

-podfail.yaml:
+`podfail.yaml`

 ```yaml
 apiVersion: v1
 kind: Pod